 The rise in popularity of Librium was colossal as the drug was seen as something of a new miracle pill for “almost anything that ails ya.”
 It enjoyed unbridled success until reports began to accumulate concerning its highly addictive properties and side effects.
 Now it is broadly known that gradually stopping Librium is the safest method to get off Librium without suffering the now legendary harsh symptoms with which withdrawal from Librium is associated.
 The FDA label for Librium advised the drug should not be prescribed for more than 4 months.1

-Please note that currently, benzodiazepines as a class of drugs have been recommended to be restricted to 2 to 4 weeks at most.6,7
+Please note that currently, benzodiazepines as a class of drugs has been recommended to be restricted to 2 to 4 weeks at most.6,7

 What is Librium prescribed to treat?